ShawHahnLab/vquest/README.md

     >>> result = vquest(config)
     >>> result.keys()
     dict_keys(['Parameters.txt', 'vquest_airr.tsv'])

+Here the output is a dictionary of filenames to contents.

 The only required options are species, receptorOrLocusType, and either fileSequences or sequences (to provide sequences directly as text).
 Options